CGlide/WhatDreamsCost-CSGlide/README.md

 ## LTX Director
 <img width="1481" height="833" alt="Clipboard Image (2)" src="https://github.com/user-attachments/assets/08f3fe53-9393-4f5d-9de5-58b229fbed47" />

-A Complete Timeline Editor For LTX 2.3.
-This is the sucessor of my previous nodes, and has loads of features in it.
-It was originally based off of [Kijai's Prompt Relay node](https://github.com/kijai/ComfyUI-PromptRelay) and my LTX Sequencer/Multi Image Loader nodes.

 **Main Features:**
 - **Fully Functional Timeline Editor:** I spent hours studying various video editors and ended up with this design.
 If anyone has ideas for improvements let me know!
 I will adding documentation on all the functions soon.